 Fashion monsters in details: How they pull it off

 All of these ambush predators are pretty proud of their appearance, after all, "They got the look".
-So take a look for yourself and admire the creatures in detail and read a little more about their lives of sitting, waiting, wishing:
+So admire the creatures in detail and read a little more about their lives of sitting, waiting, wishing: